 Reflections for leading for Adam:

-• If teacher struggled to meet the needs of one of your students, how did you help or how did you get in the way
+- If a teacher struggled to meet the needs of one of your students, how did you help or how did you get in the way?

 5. Confront and alter institutional biases of student marginalization, deficit-based schooling, and low expectations associated with minoritized populations.
 Confronting these long-standing beliefs and practices requires a collaborative effort, where stakeholders engage in intentional conversations about who benefits from current policy and practice and who is being minoritized or disadvantaged (Klingner et al., 2005).